KeaDreamTeam/FinalProject/server/documentation.md

 | GET   | `/api/comments/:restaurant_id` | get all comments on a restaurant| comments |

 This route get will return an array of the comment objects associated to the specified restaurant.
 The comments will be arranged in a descending order, meaning the first index will be the latest comment.
-The :comment_id parameter in the request url is the id of the entry you wish to retrieve the comments of
+The :comment_id parameter in the request url is the id of the entry you wish to retrieve the comments of.

 #### Response
 ##### Status Codes: